The Afgan National Anthem for String Orchestra.

 The "March of the Volunteers", originally titled the "March of the Anti-Manchukuo Counter-Japan Volunteers", has been the official national anthem of the People's Republic of China since 1978.
 Unlike previous Chinese state anthems, it was written entirely in vernacular Chinese, rather than in Classical Chinese.

 The music of "Nokor Reach" was composed between 1938 and 1939 by Prince Norodom Suramarit during the reign of King Sisowath Monivong with help of Sir J. Jekyll and Sir François Perruchot, the Royal Palace's musical instructors.
-The lyrics were not finished until 20 July 1941 by Choun Nath, a few months after King Norodom Sihanouk's coronation.
-In the same year, it was adopted then reconfirmed in 1947 as a national anthem for the country.
+T

 The infraconstitutional officialization and the forms of ceremony of uses of the state anthem are regulated by the Law of the National Symbols of Timor-Leste.